Overview

 The /api/v1/traces endpoint manages the lifecycle of traces.
 You’ll call this endpoint twice per trace:

-- Start: Create a trace with
+Start : Create a trace with status: "running"

-status: "completed" and duration
+Complete : Update the trace with status: "completed" and duration

 Traces represent individual AI operations (e.g., answering a question, classifying text).
 Each trace has a unique client-generated ID.